Application for Certification

 Certification program supervisors

-Important: It is the responsibility of the registrant completing a certification program to ensure their supervisor is appropriately qualified, in line with the Supervision Standard of Practice.
+Important: It is the responsibility of the registrant completing a certification program to ensure their supervisor is appropriately qualified, in line with the Supervision Standard of Practice (PDF).
 Eligibility criteria include that the supervisor themselves holds the relevant CP certificate and has done so for at least six months.
 All CP certificate supervisors must meet the qualifications for supervision outlined in the Supervision Standard of Practice and in some instances – for example where the proposed supervisor is not a CHCPBC registrant – must be pre-approved by the College.
 Instances of an applicant training under a supervisor who does not meet the certified practice supervisory qualification requirements may be referred to the Inquiry Committee and would be subject to possible disciplinary action.

 Registration Committee review